 Call CORA’s legal information line – 650-259-1855 – to speak with our attorneys to determine if a restraining order is the right choice for you.

-Survivors of domestic violence are allowed to have a support person present when facing their abuser in court.
+Survivors of intimate partner abuse are allowed to have a support person present when facing their abuser in court.
 CORA offers Court Accompaniment for this purpose.

 Specially-trained volunteers can provide emotional support before, during and after hearings.
 They can help clients find their courtroom, understand the court’s orders and explain possible follow-up actions.

 Working your way through the court system can be challenging.
 It’s easy to get lost or feel overwhelmed.
-Court Accompaniment is here to support and provide information for domestic violence survivors moving through the legal system.
+Court Accompaniment is here to support and provide information for intimate partner abuse survivors moving through the legal system.